GuilhermeFior/currency-tracker/README.md

 /home/airflow/.dbt/profiles.yml
 ```

-I left a `profiles.example.yml` as an example on how it should be configured.
+I left `profiles.example.yml` as an example on how it should be configured.
 This version dinamically reads the environment variables provided by Docker on your terminal (`.env` file), so you never hard-code credentials or paths.

 ### 3. Run the Scraper locally (optional)